VLCTechHub/VLCTechHub-app/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 Please refer to [its documentation](https://github.com/expo/expo-cli) for more info on the Expo CLI.

-If you want to run the app direclty on your device, you can find a public link to the app on Expo: https://expo.io/@marcelkalveram/vlctechhub-app
+If you want to run the app direclty on your device, you can find a public link to the app on Expo: https://expo.io/@marcelkalveram/vlctechhub-app.
+On Android, you can just scan the QR code.
+For iOS, you'll have to wait until the app is in the app store as Expo isn't allowed to share apps publicly due to some Apple restrictions.

 ## Installing the app